Talend Parent Child Job

 Create a Talend Child Job

-First, we created a child job and named it as the Child_Job.
+First, we created a child job and named it the Child_Job.
 Next, we used the Talend tJava component to print a simple message.

 The above text file has five columns, and we want to print all the column values except the Emp ID using the child job.

 In general, we don’t get the values from parent job to child job.
 To provide the same, we need context variables.
-Let me add four contexts within this the child job to accommodate those text file columns.
+Let me add four contexts within this child job to accommodate those text file columns.

 Within the tJava components tab, we added the following Java code.